-For full submission guidelines and to access the Online Submission Portal, visit: www.woundscanada.ca/health-care-professional/publications/submissions social or demographic factors."
-Health dispatie a metric used to measure progress toward achi-ing health equity.
-These dispatities are modifial factors that systematically and negatively impac-less advantaged groups and compromise heath-systems.
-Health dispatities are preventable and e used sense in the mality of care. cial or demographic factors.6 Health d nal gaps in the quality of care
+For full submission guidelines and to access the Online Submission Portal, visit: www.woundscanada.ca/health-care-professional/publications/submissions s and PAD pre Can: ation, it is to pact the

+Editorial inquiries should be submitted to info@woundscanada.ca ce of diabete social or demographic factors.6 Health disparity is a metric used to measure progress toward achiev-ing health equity.
+These disparities are modifiable factors that systematically and negatively idipact less advantaged groups and compromise heath-care systems.
+Health disparities are preventable and sig-nal gaps in the quality of care.